-Without delay (i. e., with a non-remote backend database), the cache needs 5 to 10 ms more time to answer a query than in the bypassing scenario.
-This is caused by the analysis phase and the probing in particular, which is always performed if a query could potentially be executed in the cache.
-When the delay rises, the costs involved in the probing are more than compensated by the savings due to the avoidance of remote accesses to the backend.
+For reference, the lower part of Fig. 3 shows the measurement runs with no latency (0 ms).
+The difference between the runs with and without bypass clearly identifies the overhead inherent in our cache processing steps: Without delay (i. e., with a non-remote backend database), the cache needs 5 to 10 ms more time to answer a query than in the bypassing scenario.
+This is caused by the analysis phase and in particular the probing, which is always performed if a query could potentially be executed in the cache.
+When the delay increases, the costs involved in the probing are more than compensated by the savings due to the avoidance of remote accesses to the backend.